Effective December 1, 2022

 Our clients enter into engagement letters with the firm.
 Because representation of our clients typically spans many years, we may from time to time update our terms of service to you.
 Following receipt of these and any revised Terms and Conditions, you agree to accept them in their entirety, and any instructions given to us thereafter are subject to the revised terms.

 Fees and Expenses

 You agree to compensate The Law Office of Stacy J. Grossman PLLC for services based on the time devoted to the Matter at an hourly rate, unless fees are otherwise agreed upon.
-In addition, you agree to reimburse the Firm for expenses incurred on your behalf.
+In addition, you agree to reimburse the Firm for expenses incurred on your behalf, and for time and expenses associated with preparation for and attendance at depositions, trials or other legal proceedings related to the work done for you.
 Time is recorded in increments of tenths of an hour.
 Your rate is set forth in your engagement letter.
 Our rates may change or increase from time to time – usually on December 31 of each year.
 We will notify you of such changes in advance of implementing them.

 For certain services, such as trademark prosecution, we may agree to bill you based upon a fixed fee.
 Even if you are billed a fixed fee, hourly rates may apply if the work involved exceeds the scope of the work covered by the fixed fee.
 All fixed fee arrangements will be set forth in a written rate sheet or otherwise agreed to in writing.

 We endeavor to provide cost estimates before engaging in our work.
 If we provide a cost estimate, we will update you if the estimate is likely to be materially exceeded.
 Any estimate will be given in good faith based on our knowledge at the time but such an estimate is not binding as the time required and costs may be affected by matters beyond our control.